localgovdrupal/docs/docs/src/devs/security/sso.md

 Now that is created, you can click edit again and copy the Front-channel logout URL and Redirect URL from the page.
 You will then need to contact the administrators of your AD and provide them with the [setup documentation](https://www.drupal.org/docs/contributed-modules/openid-connect-microsoft-azure-ad/settings-in-azure-portal).
 The URLs you copied are needed in those instructions.
 They will also need to pick a validity for a client secret, you should agree this with them, as when it expires you'll need to generate and enter a replacement.

 When they're finished, they'll have created a client secret to give to you.
-You'll also need to ask for the [https://learn.microsoft.com/en-us/azure/healthcare-apis/register-application#application-id-client-id](client ID).
+You'll also need to ask for the [client id](https://learn.microsoft.com/en-us/azure/healthcare-apis/register-application#application-id-client-id).
 The system also creates a secret id, but you don't need this, so you can ignore if it's provided to you.

 Once you have these values you can enter them in the key and openid connect settings.
 Before you test logging in, rebuild the cache using `drush cr`.